-Reduced R&D spending and fewer new drugs have clear public health costs which must be weighed against the short-run savings in drug spending.
-This is an issue to be considered by policymakers throughout the nation.
-But another issue, the economic impact of drug importation, must not be neglected in this debate.
-Research-intensive regions like California, Massachusetts and Washington have a financial stake in the success of an industry that has been, and will continue to be, a powerful engine for economic growth.
+Fewer R&D dollars spent and, consequently, fewer new drug therapies approved represent clear public health costs that should be weighed against the short-run savings in drug spending.
+This is an issue to be considered by policymakers throughout the nation, but another issue, the economic impact of drug importation, should also be analyzed.
+Researchintensive regions like California, Massachusetts and Maryland have a stake in the success of an industry that has been, and will continue to be, a powerful engine for economic growth.

-Policymakers in Washington state need to be conscious of the longer-term, far-reaching harmful effects that their well-intentioned, but misguided, drug-importation policies may have on their local citizens, companies and the economy.
+Politicians need to be conscious of the longer-term, far-reaching harmful effects that their well-intentioned but misguided policies on drug importation may have on their local citizens, companies and economy.